Create a datastore

 -

-Right-click a host system, host cluster, or data center and select NetApp ONTAP tools > Create Datastore.
+Right-click on a host system, host cluster, or data center and select NetApp ONTAP tools > Create Datastore.

 -